-- (1) A candidate is required to submit his/her log book for the respective period of study not later than one month before the Part I and Part II Examinations and the Final Examination. - (2) A candidate is required to submit his/her research report not later than two (2) weeks before the Final Examination.
+(1) A candidate is required to submit his/her training portfolio that is satisfactory and approved by their supervisor for the respective period of study not later than one (1)

+month before the Part I (Theory) and Part II (Clinical) Examinations and the Final Examination (Research Report Presentation).

+(2) A candidate is required to submit his/her research report not later than two (2) weeks before the Final Examination (Research Report Presentation).

-- (1) The Examinations leading to the degree shall be as follows: - (a) Part I Examination; - (b) Part II Examination; and - (c) Final Examination. - (2) No candidate shall be permitted to take the Part I Examination unless he/she has - (a) satisfactorily completed Stage 1 of the programme of study; - (b) obtained written certification from the Head of Department responsible for his/her programme of study to confirm that he/she has satisfactorily completed the prescribed training under supervision; and - (c) submitted his/her log book not later than one month before the Part I Examination. - (d) completed one year of enrolment into the program (first attempt), but not later than two years after enrolment into the program.
+- (1) The Examinations leading to the degree shall be as follows: - (a) Part I (Theory) Examination; - (b) Part II (Clinical) Examination; and - (c) Final (Research Report Presentation) Examination. - (2) No candidate shall be permitted to take the Part I (Theory) Examination unless he/she has - (a) satisfactorily fulfilled the requirement for Year 1 Examination; - (b) obtained written certification from the Head of Department responsible for his programme of study to confirm that he has satisfactorily completed the prescribed training under supervision; and - (c) submitted his/her training portfolio not later than one month before the Part I (Theory) Examination. - (d) completed one year of enrolment into the program (first attempt), but not later than two years after enrolment into the program. - (3) Part II (Clinical) Examination - (a) Candidate shall be permitted to take the Part II (Clinical) Examination after: - - (i) obtaining written certification from the Head of Department responsible for his programme of study to confirm that he has satisfactorily completed the prescribed training under supervision; and - (ii) submitting his/her training portfolio not later than one month before the Part II (Clinical) Examination. - (b) Part II (Clinical) examination can be taken six weeks after passing the Part I Examination (Theory). - (4) No candidate shall be permitted to proceed to the Final (Research Report Presentation) Examination unless he/she has - - (a) Passed Part I (Theory) Examination. - (b) obtained written certification from the Head of Department responsible for his/her programme of study to confirm that he has satisfactorily completed the prescribed training under supervision; - (c) submitted his/her research report not later than two (2) weeks before the Final (Research Report Presentation) Examination; - (d) submitted his/her training portfolio not later than one (1) month before the Final (Research Report Presentation) Examination. - (5) Examination Components and Allocation of Marks

-(3) Part II Examination
+(a) Part I (Theory) Examination